2 Control flow, structs, modules and types

 };

-Notice in the code example above that we have added a new method to our Vec3 struct named double().
-This method essentially doubles the coordinate values of our vector object.
-Also notice that, in the case of the double() method, we annotated the self argument as *Vec3, indicating that this argument receives a pointer (or a reference, if you prefer to call it this way) to a Vec3 object as input.
+Notice in the code example above that we have added a new method to our Vec3 struct named twice().
+This method doubles the coordinate values of our vector object.
+In the case of the twice() method, we annotated the self argument as *Vec3, indicating that this argument receives a pointer (or a reference, if you prefer to call it this way) to a Vec3 object as input.

 var v3 = Vec3 {